lhem/excel/README.md

 Names: 		  Named formulas in charts and udfs

-Trendline: 	Fitting higher degree polynomials
+Trendline: 	Polynomials of higher degree

 Smoothing: 	Catmull-Rom spline